 With a blood glucose meter, you check your blood sugar by pricking your finger, and you see what your blood sugar is at that moment in time.
 It’s like a snapshot, think of it as taking a picture versus making a movie with CGM.

 It’s just one picture of your whole day, but you don’t know what happened before that and you don’t know where your blood sugar is headed.
 And that’s where a CGM is different because it provides the in-between the scenes [of your BGM] data.
 You get to see what happens before and after that blood sugar check.

-That’s a good question.
-Time-in-range is how long your blood sugars are spending between 70 mg/dL and 180 mg/dL.
-If your blood sugar is within that range about 70% of the time, then you’re going to be close to A1C of 7 percent.
+That’s a good question. time in range is how long your blood sugars are spending between 3.9 mmol/L70 mg/dL and 10.0 mmol/L180 mg/dL.
+If your blood sugar is within that range about 70 percent of the time, then you’re going to be close to A1C of 7 percent.

 With CGM, you can actually be a little more proactive, because you’re seeing what’s happening.
-You could change what you might be doing with your medicine, with your food, or your activity to maybe bring that blood sugar up or down so you’re staying in that healthy 70 mg/dL to 180 mg/dL range more often.
+You could change what you might be doing with your medicine, with your food, or your activity to maybe bring that blood sugar up or down so you’re staying in that healthy 3.9 mmol/L70 mg/dL to 10.0 mmol/L180 mg/dL range more often.